 Fitzbillies has a cake shop and cafe next door.
 Both are quite small and can get crowded quickly as it's always bustling and rarely has empty tables.
 So book a table in advance if you want to have a seat.

-Do note, the prices are higher for sit-in orders and meals, so I recommend purchasing a Chelsea bun and drink to take out instead.
-You can enjoy it on your way to your next stop.
+The prices are higher for sit-in orders and meals though, so I recommend purchasing a Chelsea bun and drink to take out instead.
+You can enjoy it on the way to your next stop.